Overview

 Data import

-Additionally, users can filter for specific element constraints in either the neutral molecular formula or precursor formula, as well as for specific detected adducts.
+• In the Results tab (right), you can filter for specific element constraints in either the neutral molecular formula or precursor formula, as well as for specific detected adducts.
+If structure database results are available, you can filter for hits in specific structure databases.
+Candidates to check allows you to specify the number of top candidates to consider.

 Computing results